jg210/react-game/README.md

 * Install React Developer Tools in Chrome.

-## Travis CI Configuration
+## GitHub Actions Configuration

-Commits to the master branch are tested and built by travis, then published to sentry and github pages.
+Commits to the master branch are tested and built by CI, then published to sentry and github pages.

-Need to configure the following environment variables in travis:
+Need to configure the following repository secrets in github actions:

-* GITHUB_TOKEN - for upload artifacts to github pages (master branch only).
 * GOOGLE_ANALYTICS_TRACKING_ID - the ID is available from the GA console under Tracking Info > Tracking Code (master branch only).
 * SENTRY_AUTH_TOKEN - for uploading release metadata to sentry crash reporting system (master branch only).
 * SENTRY_ORG